axeon-software/Babylon_Runtime/docs/tutorials.md

 #### Texture creation

-You can create, or replace, texture on the fly.
+You can create or replace texture on the fly.
 We're going to test this on the TV screen.

-##### classic textures
+##### Classic textures

-We want to select our screen material, and modify its diffuseTexture.
+We want to select our screen material, and modify its *diffuseTexture*.
 Here how to do that:
 ```javascript
 {
   "myMaterial":